modelica/fmi-standard.org/content/news/2024-05-16-FMI-Design-Meeting-Munich.md

 date: 2024-05-16
 ---

-FMI developers from Altair, AVL, Bosch, Dassault Systems, dSPACE, EKS-INTEC, Modelon, PMSF, Synopsys, and Wolfram MathCore participated a the 3-day FMI-Design Meeting in Munich.
+FMI developers from Altair, AVL, Bosch, Dassault Systems, dSPACE, EKS-INTEC, LTX, Modelon, PMSF, Synopsys, and Wolfram MathCore participated at the 3-day FMI-Design Meeting in Munich.

 Thanks to Dassault Systèmes for the great hospitality!